Dear Amit Shah, a reading list for you as you learn Bengali (to win West Bengal elections)

 Although I have lived in Kolkata all my life, Bangla is not my first language, though close enough to my heart and comes as naturally to my lips as any other.
 I often wish more people would learn this lovely language.

-I was therefore strangely pleased that even you wish study Bangla so as to communicate better with the people of this state ahead of the forthcoming Assembly elections.
+I was therefore strangely pleased that even you wish to study Bangla so as to communicate better with the people of this state ahead of the forthcoming Assembly elections.
 I hope you mean this seriously: not to have a speech already written for you by Babul Supriyo or Dilip Ghosh and read off by you from a ticker tape.

 Please forgive me for presuming to give you some tips.
 Once you have got past the alphabet and some trifling changes Hindi speakers have to make, you will quickly respond to the full sweetness of this language and the richness of its literature.